All you need to know about endometriosis

 While severe menstrual cramps are a part of endometriosis, that is by no means the only issue that women have to endure.
 The condition can be debilitating and affect everyday life.
 Other symptoms are painful intercourse, fatigue, abnormal bleeding, heavy periods, constipation and sickness.

-If you are experiencing any symptoms of endometriosis, you should visit your doctor so that they can complete a comprehensive examination and determine the treatment options suitable to you.
+If you are experiencing any symptoms of endometriosis, you should visit your doctor so that they can complete a comprehensive examination and determine the treatment options suitable for you.